Grado GW100x review

 (Image credit: What Hi-Fi?)

-Grado certainly isn’t a company to go overboard with new designs, here using the same basic principles of functionality and frugality over frills and fancy flourishes that you find with the company's other models like the Award-winning Grado SR325x.
+Grado certainly isn’t a company to go overboard with new designs, here using the same basic principles of functionality and frugality over frills and fancy flourishes that you find with the company's other models like the multi-Award-winning Grado SR325x.
 This means the GW100x sport the same uncluttered, functional configuration as the GW100.

 That’s by no means a criticism.
 Considering the limited design palette, the GW100x look somehow as though they mean business, that stripped-back aesthetic giving things an industrial, hard-edged feel.
 Think less Liberace and more Charles Bronson.